-- Explain the importance of the problem in terms of societal need and/or advances in scientific knowledge.
+- The importance of the problem in terms of societal need and/or advances in scientific knowledge.

-- Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields.
+- How the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields.

-- Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive the subject matter of the proposal will be changed if the proposed aims are achieved. (up to 1/2 page recommended)
+- How the concepts, methods, technologies, treatments, services, or preventative interventions that drive the subject matter will be changed if the proposed aims are achieved.

-State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact the results will have on behavior analytic
+State concisely the goals of the proposed project and summarize the expected outcome(s), including the impact that the results of the proposed project will have on behavior analytic research.

-research.
-At the end of this section, list in bullet-point form the specific question(s) to be addressed. (up to 1/2 page recommended)
+At the end of this section, list in bullet-point form the specific question(s) to be addressed.
+Up to 1/2 page is recommended.

-In the interest of brevity, the methods section should include highlights only.
-It need not include enough detail for replication.
+In the interest of brevity, this section should include highlights only.
+It does not need to include enough detail for replication.
+Include the following information: